 Don’t: Share your towels with family members.

-Hand towels see a high traffic of germs as they come in contact with multiple people in the house.
+Hand towels see high traffic of germs as they come in contact with multiple people in the house.
 That’s why they need to be washed frequently.
-If you have kids at home then you should change the towels every day or at least every second day.
+If you have kids at home, you should change these towels every day or at least every second day.

 Do: Always buy hand towels in bulk so you can put out fresh ones every other day.

-Don’t: Hand towels wear out quite quickly because of their frequent use.
-Don’t use them if they feel rough or have a musky odour even after wash.
+Don’t: Use them if they feel rough or have a musky odour even after a wash.

-If you cook every day at home, then your kitchen towels have to bear the brunt of heavy duty cleaning.
+If you cook every day at home, your kitchen towels have to bear the brunt of heavy-duty cleaning.
 By the end of the day, they have food stains, odour, and a host of bacteria.
 Wash them every week and dry them out in the sun to give them a long life.

 Do: Use paper towels instead to keep your kitchen slab germ-free.

-Don’t: Never leave a kitchen towel dripping wet after you finish cleaning.
+Don’t: Leave a kitchen towel dripping wet after you finish cleaning.
 Wring it thoroughly and air-dry it.

 Bed sheets come in direct contact with your face and body so it’s important to keep them clean and fresh.
-If you live in an area that has dust and pollution then you should change your sheets every week.
-Even more frequently if you have little children, pets or go to sleep after a workout without taking a shower.
+If you live in an area that has dust and pollution, you should change your sheets every week.
+This should be done even more frequently if you have little children, pets or go to sleep after a workout without taking a shower.

-Don’t: Never, ever sleep on a pillow without a cover.
+Don’t: Sleep on a pillow without a cover.

 Comforters come in use only in the cold weather so they don’t need to be cleaned as often.

-Do: Dry them out in the sun every week when you use them.
+Do: Put them out in the sun every week when you use them.

-Don’t: Put them in the machine or they’ll rip.
+Don’t: Put them in the machine.
 Always get them dry cleaned.

 Curtains are most prone to household dust and outside pollution.
-If you live in the city, then you will notice how they start looking dull after a few months.
+If you live in the city, you will notice how your curtains start looking dull after a few months.
 That’s grime settling over them.
 Wash them at least 3 times a year to keep them looking new.

 Do: Vacuum them once a month.

-Don’t: Avoid light coloured curtains that need more frequently.
+Don’t: Use light coloured curtains that need more frequent cleaning.